NeilyWitches/RateMyProfs/README.md

 ### Tools Used to build this website clone.

 The site stores its data i.e. "prof reviews", "profs," "schools", "users," etc. on a postgreSQL database.
 On the backend, the database is quereied through the codebase built on a *Ruby on Rails* framework.
-On the frontend, I used a *React-Redux* framework to dynamically rerender the page upon update of the React store or React local state.
+On the frontend, I used a *React-Redux* framework to dynamically rerender the page upon update of the Redux store or React local state.

 + React
 + Redux